arunwagle/twilio-servicenow-aws-findagent-or-escalate-ivr/README.md

 ```Step 4:``` Click on Start Building.
 You will land on the ServiceNow developer instnace home screen. <br/>
 ```Step 5:``` Setup the demo. <br/>
   1. Create demo user - This user will be able to create the incident.
+      a.
+Click All > System Security > Users and Groups > Users
+      b.
+Click on New
+      c.
+Fill details as per the image below.
+The used should have access to call the ServiceNow APIs'.
+      d.
+Set the password.
+      e.
+Copy the username(twilio_demo_user) and password.
+This will be required while setting up Twilio Serverless Functions.
   2. Create business rules - This business rule will be triggered when a high priority incident is creatd in ServiceNow.
       a.
 Click All > System Definition > Business Rules
       b.
 Click on New